 CIBIL score -1 means that no information about the borrower’s credit history whatsoever.
 There is no information to report, hence this score is also known as “NH” or “no history”.

-There are many factors that affect a person’s credit score.
+There are many factors affect a person’s credit score.

-- Defaulting on payments – This is the primary factor that impacts your numerical CIBIL score negatively.
+- Defaulting on payments: This is the primary factor that impacts your numerical CIBIL score negatively.
 Repayment behaviour, whether good or bad, is reported to CIBIL and this will be recorded in the report and will reflect in your score.
 This information is vital for lenders who are trying to ascertain your creditworthiness.
-Scores above 750 are considered eligible, and eligibility and
+Scores above 750 are considered eligible.

 After you submit your loan application, the bank does its due diligence by verifying the documents you’ve submitted, and checking your CIBIL score.
 A CIBIL score above 750 is considered strong and makes you eligible, anything below that would probably result in your loan application being rejected.